Vereinigte Informationssysteme Tierhaltung w.V. (vit)

 Total Merit Index RZG

 The total merit index RZG, includes all important traits according to their economic importance.
 In 1997, Germany was one of the first countries to have a real total merit index with production, conformation and functional traits like longevity and fertility.
-Since the last adjustment in April 2008, the functional traits have been weighted at 40 %, conformation 15 % and production at 45 %.
+Regarding the composition of the RZG, the functional traits are weighted at 40 %, conformation at 15 % and production at 45 %.

 Fertility of high performing cows is complex.
 Therefore breeding values are estimated for five different traits from the complexes “re-cycling after calving” and “conception ability”.
 The five breeding values are summarized in the RZR (relative breeding value reproduction) according to their economic significance.
 The data base includes all inseminations of all cows and young cattle in all herds under official milk recording.